CMDR COE Annual Conference 2019

 Duration: 2

-The Crisis Management and Disaster Response Centre of Excellence (CMDR COE) will host its 7th Annual Interagency Interaction in Crisis Management and Disaster Response Conference on 5 - 6 JUN 2019 in Sofia, Bulgaria.
+The CMDR COE is pleased to announce that the 7th Annual Interagency Interaction in Crisis Management and Disaster Response Conference will take place on 5 - 6 JUN 2019 in Sofia, Bulgaria.

-The CMDR COE Annual Conference serves as a platform for information and knowledge exchange and promotes coordination of actions among key stakeholders, both military and civilian, in the CMDR domain.
+The Conference serves as a platform for information and knowledge exchange and promotes coordination of actions among key stakeholders, both military and civilian, in the CMDR domain.
 Each year the event addresses specific issues from the latter domain and gathers experts from across NATO Allied and Partner countries.

 |